sfwolfphys/sfwolfphys.github.io/_posts/2021-04-26-electionFlip.md

 {% highlight r %}
-dm2 = 0.0001
+dm = 0.0001
-margins2 = seq(0,1000,dm2)
+margins = seq(0,1000,dm)
-probFlip2 = sum(dm2 * pnorm(margins2) * dnorm(-4*margins2))
+probFlip = sum(dm * pnorm(margins) * dnorm(-4*margins))
 {% endhighlight %}

 The probability that the result flips is 7.23%.
+(Here's more digits if you want them:  0.0722574.)
 Not incredibly likely, but not so infrequent that it's occurrence should instigate an investigation culminating in a [39+ minute youtube video](https://www.youtube.com/watch?v=8Ko3TdPy0TU) into what is not likely.
 Suffice it to say, this is nowhere near the 10 billion human second century threshhold Matt Parker discusses in that video (also below).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8Ko3TdPy0TU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>